Nissan Altima Insurance Rates

 Rates are averaged for all Nissan Altima models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Nissan Altima Insurance
+How to Buy the Best Nissan Altima Insurance

-The list below is a quick rundown of the data that was raised in the charts and tables above.
+The next list is a brief recap of the data touched on in the above illustrations.

-- Policyholders who require higher liability limits will pay around $470 annually to raise from a low limit to 250/500 limits
+- Consumers who want increased levels of liability coverage will pay around $470 each year to raise from a 30/60 limit to higher 250/500 limits

 Rate Tables and Charts